e3prom/rVRRPd/README.md

 # Support
-If you are experiencing any stability, security or interoperability problems, feel free to open a [new issue](https://github.com/e3prom/rVRRPd/issues/new).
+If you are experiencing any stability, security or interoperability isues, feel free to open a [new issue](https://github.com/e3prom/rVRRPd/issues/new).